prisma-collective/docs/docs/index.md

 - an [[action-learning]] framework
 - an incubator

-we facilitate [[action-learning journeys]] so that [[bioregion|bioregional]] communities can participate more fully in transition pathways toward life-affirming futures.
+we facilitate [[Action-learning journeys]] so that [[bioregion|bioregional]] communities can participate more fully in transition pathways toward life-affirming futures.

 we work at three levels: